Last Updated on June 24, 2026

 Winter (December through February)

-Water bottoms out between 58 and 65°F. Blue-water species concentrate along temperature breaks, making them easier to locate when seas cooperate.
+Water bottoms out between 58 and 65°F. Blue-water species concentrate along temperature breaks, making them easier to locate when conditions are favorable.
 Bay fishing slows during cold snaps but rebounds quickly when temps stabilize.

 Wahoo

-Mid-winter brings the most substantial wahoo concentrations of the year.
-Fish stack along the 100-fathom curve and temperature breaks 60 to 80 miles offshore.
+Mid-winter brings the year’s most substantial wahoo concentrations.
+Fish stack along the 100-fathom curve and at temperature breaks 60 to 80 miles offshore.
 You need calm weather to make the run.
 When conditions align, this is the most productive wahoo window on the Texas coast.

 - Peak months: December through February